ory/jobs/software-engineer-01.md

 * Contribution to Kubernetes or any other Open Source project;
 * Go programming language;
 * Kubernetes from the user’s perspective; and
-* Ability to project manage projects and prioritize tasks.
+* Ability to manage projects and prioritize tasks.